95348953489345893524897/pvprepo/information/movement.md

   8. Run into the prop
   9. Use the precision tool to push the prop (right click)
     - If you don't use the precision tool or some other tool to freeze it, the prop will get deleted because of its high velocity.
+  10. "ent_bbox player" in console to see your Havok box
 ```
 Side Effects:
 - List later